Washoe County School District

 The Washoe County School District (WCSD) is a public school district providing public education to students in all parts of Washoe County, Nevada, including the cities of Reno and Sparks, and the unincorporated communities of Verdi, Incline Village, Sun Valley and Gerlach.
 The Washoe County School District is the second largest school district in Nevada with approximately 64,000 students enrolled in 96 schools.

 A board of seven elected trustees governs the Washoe County School District.
 The current president of the WCSD Board of Trustees is Beth Smith.
 The trustees appoint a superintendent to lead the district in day-to-day operations.

 Superintendent

-Superintendent Joe Ernst leads the Washoe County School District.
+Superintendent Tiffany McMaster leads the Washoe County School District.
 Joe Ernst was appointed to replace Dr. Susan Enfield, who resigned in 2023, and has served in the position since July 1, 2024.

 The Superintendent, as Chief Executive Officer, oversees the day-to-day activities of the District.
 Joe Ernst provides support to the School Board and the Washoe County School District by managing the Strategic Plan in accordance with established goals.

 Tiffany McMaster is the district's Deputy Superintendent.